Tag

 In answering the question “How do you create an in-depth career-long football game for mobile devices?”, New Star Soccer said “You don’t!”, and instead served up a selection of mini-games draped over a basic framework that wasn’t a million miles from 1986’s Footballer Of The Year.

-Although a touch IAP-hungry, it became a mobile classic, having you balance a kind of hyper-real version of a young footballer’s life (Buy a !
+Although a touch IAP-hungry, it became a mobile classic, having you balance a kind of hyper-real version of a young footballer’s life (Buy a car!
 And now a TANK!) with pitch-based exploits and the demands of a boss, advertisers and a nagging partner.

 Its successor, New Star Manager, is more in-depth, but lacks the addictive simplicity of the original.